Varanopidae: Description

 Skulls of Mesenosaurus (top) and Varanodon (bottom), showing variation in skull shape.

 A 2025 paper described scaly body impressions left by an Early Permian sphenacodont (likely Dimetrodon teutonis), which would suggest that other early synapsids, including varanopids, likely had scaly skin as well.
 (Fossils of Ascendonanus, originally classified as a varanopid, also revealed scales akin to those of squamates.
 However, a study published in 2025 reclassified Ascendonanus along with Cabarzia as neoreptilians, not varanopid synapsids.)
 Parental care is known in Heleosaurus, suggesting that it is ancestral to synapsids as a whole.

-Varanopids are small to medium-sized possible synapsids that have been discovered throughout the supercontinent Pangea.
-Varanopids are found in formerly areas of North America, Russia, Europe, and South Africa.
+Varanopids are small to medium-sized possible synapsids that have been discovered throughout the supercontinent Pangaea.
+Varanopids are found in areas of North America, Russia, Europe, and South Africa.
 The authors Romer and Price (1940) discussed the original positioning of Varanopidae within Synapsida and considered them as the suborder Sphenacodontia.
-Most phylogenetic analyses have place Varanopidae as a basal member of Synapsida and due to their positioning, a better understanding of the morphology and phylogeny of varanopids is needed for synapsid evolution.
+Most phylogenetic analyses have placed Varanopidae as a basal member of Synapsida and due to their positioning, a better understanding of the morphology and phylogeny of varanopids is needed for synapsid evolution.
 The phylogeny of varanopids is based mostly on cranial morphology.
 The atlas−axis complex can be described with little effort with variation of this structure within a small clade.
-Varanopids, members of synapsid predators have well preserved atlas−axes permitting a descriptions and examination of morphological variation between taxon.
+Varanopids, members of synapsid predators, have well preserved atlas−axes permitting a description and examination of morphological variation between taxon.
 The size of the transverse processes on the axis and the shape of the axial neural spine can be variable.
-For the small mycterosaurine varanopids, they have a small transverse processes that point posteroventrally, and the axial spine is dorsoventrally short, with a flattened dorsal margin in lateral view.
+For the small mycterosaurine varanopids, they have small transverse processes that point posteroventrally, and the axial spine is dorsoventrally short, with a flattened dorsal margin in lateral view.
 The larger varanodontine varanopids have large transverse processes with a broad base, and a much taller axial spine with a rounded dorsal margin in lateral view.
 Using outgroup comparisons, the morphology of the transverse processes is considered a derived trait in varanodontines, while in mycterosaurines the morphology of the axial spine is the derived trait.